 - Extensive experience and expertise in providing interventions for anxiety and other disorders to adults, adolescents and/or children

-- A commitment to provide the highest standards of evidence-based psychotherapy grounded in the methods of clinical science
+- A dedication to provide the highest standard of evidence-based care

 Please be sure that the subject line of the email reads Postdoctoral Fellowship followed by your first and last name (e.g., Postdoctoral Fellowship John Doe), and that all attachments include your first and last name as well.

 The advantages of working at Center for Anxiety include:

 Fitness and Mental Health Benefits